EvotecIT/PSWriteWord/README.md

 ## Updates:

--   0.7.0 -
+-   0.7.0 - 17.04.2019
-    -
+    - Some performance improvements
     - Includes new DocX DLL version 1.3 which added/fixed following:
         - In DocX, if the core properties part is missing in the document, it will now be created automatically instead of throwing an exception.
         - In Container, the Paragraphs properties will no longer include the fallback elements.
         - In Formatting, half point font sizes are now supported.